walkercraig/almanack/_posts/2025/2025-02-25-on-being-an-american-in-2025.md

 </figure>
 ---

-Revisiting H.L.
-Mencken's 1922 essay in 2025, Craig makes some subtle changes to modernize and update the language and syntax, to see what may still ring true today.
+<i>Revisiting H.L.
+Mencken's 1922 essay in 2025, Craig makes some subtle changes to modernize and update the language and syntax, to see what may still ring true today.</i>

 ---